thoughtbot/Delta/documentation/getting-started.md

 }

-// Subscribe to a change in the userId store.state.value.userId.subscribe { (newId: Int) in print("new id: \(newId)")
+// Subscribe to a change in the userId store.state.value.userId.subscribe { (newId: Int?) in print("new id: \(newId)")
 }